Storyflow Logo

 Clay logo

-Clay (the personal CRM) is the AI-native option with contact enrichment, conversation context, and suggested follow-ups.
-The AI reads your email and calendar to surface contact context automatically.
+Camp: Auto-Sync.
+Clay the personal CRM is the AI-native option, with contact enrichment, conversation context, and suggested follow-ups.
+The AI reads your email and calendar to surface who you have not spoken to and why that might matter.
+In testing it was the tool most likely to resurface a dormant contact at a useful moment.

-Best for: Users who want AI-native personal CRM with enrichment.
-Not for: users who want maximum manual control.
+Best for: Users who want AI-native relationship intelligence with automatic enrichment.
+Not for: users who want maximum manual control or minimal data-access permissions.

-Pros: Strong AI integration, contact enrichment, conversation context, modern interface.
+Pros: Strong AI integration, useful contact enrichment, conversation context, modern interface, good at surfacing dormant relationships.

-Verdict: Clay is the right pick for AI-native personal CRM users.
+Verdict: Clay is the right pick for AI-native users who want the machine doing the remembering.

 4. Folk (Best Founder/Agency CRM)